HantianLin/cse15l-lab-reports/lab-report-3-week-6.md

 * I can improve efficiency by combing `scp` and `ssh` commands when compiling and running tests, as shown:
 ![scp4](scp4.png)
 ![scp5](scp5.png)
+> **Useful commands for the test file:**\
+To compile: `javac -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar MarkdownParseTest.java`\
+To run: `java -cp .:lib/junit-4.13.2.jar:lib/hamcrest-core-1.3.jar org.junit.runner.JUnitCore MarkdownParseTest`

+> **Note to myself:**\
+Ff you run into issues with cannot find the symbol, Piazza offers the advise to replace the `javac` and `java` with `/software/CSE/oracle-java-17/jdk-17.0.1/bin/javac` and `/software/CSE/oracle-java-17/jdk-17.0.1/bin/java` respectively.